Kaiede/docker-minecraft-bedrock-backup/README.md

 ```
 {
-    "dockerPath": "/usr/bin/docker",
-    "backupPath": "/backups",
-    "servers": [
-        {
+    "servers": {
-            "container": "bedrock_server",
-            "worldsPath": "/bedrock_server/worlds"
+        "bedrock_server": "/bedrock_server/worlds"
-        }
-    ],
+    },
-    "trim": [{
+    "trim": {
         "trimDays":   2,
         "keepDays":   14,
         "minKeep":    2
-    }]
     }
+}
 ```

-The key parts here are telling the backup tool about the different servers, where to put backups, and information on the trim configuration. dockerPath and backupPath should not be changed.
-Put the config.json file in `/opt/bedrock/backups/config.json` if using the above example.
+The key parts here are telling the backup tool about the different servers, where to put backups, and information on the trim configuration.
+The servers list is in the format: `"container_name": "/path/to/worlds/folder"`

 The above trim configuration will keep all backups from the last 2 days, and trim down to a single backup beyond that, deleting any backup older than 14 days.
 However, it will retain two copies of any specific world.
 This last feature is useful

-NOTE: The above config.json is rather verbose, as it was meant to be run by systemd originally, and future changes can and will simplify what's required when using the dockerized version.
+Put the config.json file in `/opt/bedrock/backups/config.json` if using the above example.

 ### Restoring Backups